Corebridge Financial, Inc. research snapshot

 Munger risk inversion

-The thesis fails if the Equitable merger is blocked or poorly integrated, if credit losses hit the investment portfolio, if spread income collapses with rates and competition, if GAAP marks force capital actions, or if management overpays for growth while cutting the balance sheet too hard.
+The thesis fails if the Equitable merger is blocked, delayed, or poorly integrated, if credit losses hit the private debt, BDC, or middle-market books, if spread income collapses with rates and competition, if variable investment income keeps missing the 10% long-term target, or if management overpays for growth while cutting the balance sheet too hard.

 Management

-Costantini is still establishing a multi-year record as CEO.
-Capital returns, customer process digitization, and delivery of the Equitable combination are the clearest current tests of judgment and capital allocation.
+Costantini is still establishing a multi-year record as CEO with Filiaggi as Interim CFO.
+Capital returns, customer process digitization, delivery of the Equitable combination, and hitting the $500 million plus expense synergy target are the clearest current tests of judgment and capital allocation.

 Industry trend